E-commerce in France

 Key figures

-French e-commerce umbrella organisation Fevad publishes current reports (in French) and press releases (in French) on the e-commerce market in France, available in French and English.
+French e-commerce umbrella organisation Fevad has reports and press releases on the e-commerce market in France.
+These reports are available in French and English.